The Royale: Plot

 Riker, Data, and Worf realize that the plot has been recreated in detail by the aliens and is playing out around them, and surmise that they might be able to leave if the story dictates that they do so.
 They assume the role of a trio of foreign investors described in the novel, who eventually leave the hotel after buying it for $12.5 million.
 Data begins to play craps, using his winnings from an earlier visit to the blackjack table, but soon senses that the dice are loaded to favor the house.
 He compresses them in his hand to readjust their weight distribution in his favor, then goes on a winning streak that breaks the bank and wins over $24 million.
-The three Starfleet officers then announce themselves as the foreign investors and buy the hotel with their winnings, give the rest of the money away to the staff and other gamblers, and depart as stated in the novel.
+The three Starfleet officers then announce themselves as the foreign investors and buy the hotel with $12 Million of their winnings, give the rest of the money away to the staff and other gamblers, and depart as stated in the novel.
 After they return to the Enterprise, Riker and Picard speculate on the alien contamination of Richey's ship and how it could have ended up so far from Earth.
 Picard muses that the entire incident is a puzzle they may never be able to solve, similar to Fermat's Last Theorem.

-Production

-The episode was written by Tracy Tormé under the pseudonym of Keith Mills.
-Tormé had his name removed from the credits after he became unsatisfied with rewrites.
-His original idea was a surreal nightmare about an astronaut stuck forever in his most pleasant memory.